Locations:

 Advertisement

-Just one month after launching 988, counselors answered calls, texts and chats within an average speed of 42 seconds — much faster than in 2021, when it took an average of 2 minutes and 30 seconds for those same encounters to be answered.
-When you consider that every second counts in moments of crises, that alone is a big improvement.
+Just one month after launching 988, counselors answered calls, texts and chats within an average speed of 42 seconds — much faster than in 2021, when it took an average of 2 minutes and 30 seconds for those same encounters.
+When you consider that every second counts in moments of crisis, that alone is a big improvement.

 Additionally, 988 has seen an increase in chat and text usage.
-In August 2022, the suicide prevention hotline received 104,742 chats and texts — 37% more than the previous year — and they were able to answer them 13 times faster than in 2021.
+In August 2022, the suicide prevention hotline received 104,742 chats and texts — 37% more than the previous year — and was able to answer them 13 times faster than in 2021.

 “Having a three-digit number that connects you to a specialized counselor who can help manage your symptoms before you have a suicide crisis is very important because they can tailor their help to your needs,” explains Dr. Falcone.
 “Interventions like this are lifesaving.”